Category: Car Accidents

 HOW DOES RIDESHARE INSURANCE WORK?

 Uber liability coverage depends on whether a driver is in or out of service and has or does not have a passenger.
-Any passenger who is injured while riding with Uber is covered with a one-million-dollar liability policy and a one-million-dollar uninsured/underinsured motorist policy.
+Passengers who are injured while riding with Uber may be eligible for a one-million-dollar liability policy.

 WHEN SHOULD YOU CONTACT A PERSONAL INJURY ATTORNEY?